thecraic/aws-iot-databricks-workshop/content/StreamingAnalytics/LaunchDatabricksCluster.md

 ![Create Cluster](/images/databricks/create-cluster.png)

 3. Provide a Cluster name  of your choice (Example : `iot-cluster`) and choose the  Databricks Machine Learning Runtime as shown in screenshot
-**note: Since we have some Machine Learning exercise , in this workshop, we are choosing a  ML Runtime.*
+**Note: Since we have some Machine Learning exercise , in this workshop, we are choosing a  ML Runtime.*

 - **Runtime: 10.4 LTS ML (includes Apache Spark 3.2.1, Scala 2.12)**